Rede Integrada de Transporte: History

 Public transportation in Curitiba has over one hundred years of history.
 The first system was a tram pulled by a mule during the imperial time in 1887.
 From 1910, Curitiba grew faster, so in 1912 an electrical tram replaced the mule-tracked one.

 By the 1960s, Curitiba's population ballooned to 430,000, and some residents feared that the growth in population threatened to drastically change the character of the city.

 In 1964, Mayor Ivo Arzua solicited proposals for urban design.
 Jaime Lerner, who later became mayor, led a team from the Universidade Federal do Paraná that suggested a reduction of private vehicle traffic in the downtown area and a convenient and affordable public transit system.
 The plan also sought to concentrate development along the bus routes to maximise the benefit of the high capacity system.

 This plan, known as the Curitiba Master Plan, was adopted in 1968.
 Lerner closed 15 November Street to vehicles, because it had very high pedestrian traffic.
-The plan had a new road design to minimise traffic: the Trinary Road System.
+The plan had a new road design to minimize traffic: the Trinary Road System.
 This uses two one-way streets moving in opposite directions which surround a smaller, two-lane street where the express buses have their exclusive lane.
 This concept was first adopted in 1979, with the North–South Trunk Line (RIT).

 Five of these roads form a star that converges to the city centre.
 Land farther from these roads is zoned for lower density developments, to reduce traffic away from the main roads.
 A number of areas subject to floods were condemned and became parks.

 In 1980, the last line was building and the Rede Integrada de Transporte was created, allowing transit between any point in the city by paying just one fare.
 This part was inspired of the National Urban Transport Company a system that was created by the government of the neighboring country of Peru.

 In 1996 the United Nations Conference on Human Settlements (Habitat II) praised Curitiba as "the most innovative city in the world".